ieim/laravel-contracts/README.md

 ## Security

-If you discover any security related issues, please email this@marceichenseher.de instead of using the issue tracker.
+If you discover any security related issues, consider sending me an email to this@marceichenseher.de instead of using the issue tracker.

 ## Credits